svlentink/myhugoblogs/blog.lent.ink/content/2021/career-switch.md

 You can do this by looking up the syllabus from multiple universities and read wikipedia articles on the subjects discussed in the courses.
-You do not have to know everything in depth, but you do need to some jargon and be able to follow a conversation on the topic.
+You do not have to know everything in depth, but you do need to know some jargon and be able to follow a conversation on the topic.
 Sidenote, I initially wanted to do the BSc.
-Artificial Intelligence and learned that the same study had different topics at different Universities.
+Artificial Intelligence and learned that the same study had different topics at different universities.
 University of Utrecht was more cognitive oriented while University of Amsterdam was more technical.

-When it comes down to dissecting the tree of topics that are part of an education, note that lots of topics are not relevant for the job.
+When it comes down to dissecting the tree of topics that are part of an education, observe that lots of topics are not relevant for the job.
 For example, I learned the history of software development life cycle (SDLC) but only use the latest (agile/scrum/kanban).
-The same goes for the history of the internet and cryptography (however making a joke about kamasutra cipher is fun).
+The same goes for the history of the internet and cryptography (besides being able to joke about *kamasutra cipher*).
-Sometimes a course looks relevant (like the prolog programming language) but is only used in academia.
+Sometimes a course looks relevant (like the Prolog programming language) but is only used in academia.
 (I do see the value of developing one's thinking, but the specific skill is not needed for the job) Be aware of the prerequisites of courses,
 I once signed up for infinitesimal calculus B without first doing A,